 Why is a fireplace design using an electric fireplace better than wood or gas when making a fireplace surround using tiling?

 Unfortunately, wood and gas fireplaces come with many issues that are bad for you and your home.
 There is no point in building a tile arrangement for a wood or gas fireplace if you’re just going to have to change it later on when you decide to switch to electric.
 This is why it is best to start with an electric fireplace right away.
 Here are all of the advantages of electric fireplaces:

 - No Added Fire Risk – Unlike wood and gas fireplaces, you don’t have to worry about these being a fire hazard.

 - No Harmful Emissions – Electric fireplaces won’t emit smoke or carbon monoxide.

-- No Staining or Smells – With the complete lack of smoke, smoky smells or wall staining won’t be an issue for you.
+- No Staining or Smell – With the complete lack of smoke, smoky smells or wall staining won’t be an issue for you.

-- Using it is Easy – There is no hassle to using electric fireplaces like there is for traditional fireplaces.
+- Using it is Easy – There is no hassle in using electric fireplaces like there is for traditional fireplaces.

 - Install Them In Any Room – You aren’t limited to only the main room of your home.